cccarey/backbone-spring-social-login/README.md

-# backbone-spring-social-facebook
+# backbone-spring-social

 Oauth user and login control using Backbone.js and Java Spring

-This app provides functions for user management and login using backbone.js & Java Spring Social using Facebook.
+This app provides functions for user management and login using backbone.js & Java Spring Social using Facebook and Google.
 It is intended to work as a quickstart for other applications.

 UI adopted from the [backbone-webpy-openid](https://github.com/cccarey/backbone-webpy-openid) project.

 > **Started:** 2015-03-03
-> **Last Update:** 2015-03-06
+> **Last Update:** 2015-03-09
 > **Author:** cccarey

 # Notes

 ## application-secret.properties

-This file is kept out of git as it contains the appId and secret key for facebook.
+This file is kept out of git as it contains the appId and secret key for Facebook and Google.
 You need to create this file with the following settings:

 	spring.social.facebook.appId={YOUR_APP_ID}
 	spring.social.facebook.appSecret={YOUR_SECRET}

+	spring.social.google.clientId={YOUR_CLIENT_ID}
+	spring.social.google.clientSecret={YOUR_SECRET}

 # Service API

 ### /info - GET